Alohi Gilman

-Asai Alohilaniokala "Alohi" Gilman (born September 17, 1997) is an American football safety for the Los Angeles Chargers of the National Football League (NFL).
-He played college football at Notre Dame and Navy.
+Asai Alohilaniokala "Alohi" Gilman (born September 17, 1997) is an American professional football safety for the Baltimore Ravens of the National Football League (NFL).
+He played college football for the Notre Dame Fighting Irish and Navy Midshipmen and was drafted by the Los Angeles Chargers in the sixth round of the 2020 NFL draft.
+His younger brother, Alaka'i Gilman, plays safety for the Utah Utes.

 College career

 Gilman played his freshman year at the United States Naval Academy.
 He played in all 14 of the Midshipmen's games and was named honorable mention All-American Athletic Conference after finishing second on the team with 76 tackles along with five passes defended and two fumble recoveries.
 Gilman transferred to Notre Dame after his freshman year.

-Gilman sat out his sophomore year per NCAA transfer rules.
+Gilman sat out his sophomore year per National Collegiate Athletic Association (NCAA) transfer rules.
 As a junior he started 13 games and finished the season with 95 tackles, three tackles for loss, and three forced fumbles, with two interceptions with five passes broken up.
 He was named a team captain as a senior and recorded 74 tackles, three tackles for loss and one sack with one interception, two passes broken up, one fumble recovery and three forced fumbles.
-After the end of season, Gilman announced that he would forgo his final year of NCAA eligibility to enter the 2020 NFL Draft.
+After the end of season, Gilman announced that he would forgo his final year of NCAA eligibility to enter the 2020 NFL draft.

 Professional career

-Gilman was selected by the Los Angeles Chargers with the 186th pick in the sixth round of the 2020 NFL Draft.
+Pre-draft

+He accepted an invitation to participate in the 2020 Senior Bowl and performed well until a hamstring injury rendered him unable to play.
+Prior to the NFL Combine, Michael Renner of Pro Football Focus had Gilman ranked as the ninth best safety in the draft.
+He attended the NFL Scouting Combine and completed all of the combined drills and exercises.
+Kevin Hanson of Sports Illustrated had Gilman ranked as the 11th best safety prospect in the draft.
+Scouts Inc. listed Gilman as the 11th best safety prospect (142nd overall) on their big board.
+NFL media analyst Daniel Jeremiah had him ranked 13th among all safety prospects (143rd overall) available in the draft.
+Josh Keatley of USA TODAY Sports ranked him as the 19th best safety prospect.
+NFL draft analysts varied on Gilman's draft projections with some projecting him to possibly go as early as the third round with most projecting a fifth or sixth round selection.